bsc-pm/nanos6/README.md

 The available implementations are:

 * \[default\] `NANOS6_DEPENDENCIES=linear-regions-fragmented`  - Supporting all features.
-* `NANOS6_DEPENDENCIES=discrete-simple` - No support for regions (the syntax is allowed, but will behave as a single discrete dependency), or weak dependencies.
-Scales better than the default implementation thanks to its simpler logic, it is functionally similar to traditional OpenMP dependencies.
+* `NANOS6_DEPENDENCIES=discrete` - No support for regions nor weak dependencies.
+Region syntax is supported but will behave as a discrete dependency to the first address, and weaks will behave as normal strong dependencies.
+Scales better than the default implementation thanks to its simpler logic and is functionally similar to traditional OpenMP model.